material-components/material-components-web/packages/mdc-side-sheet/README.md

 </body>
 ```

-> Apply the `mdc-side-sheet-app-content` class to a subsequent sibling element after the side-sheet for the open/close animations to work.\
+> The main content of your page/app should reside in a `mdc-side-sheet-app-content` sibling element after the side sheet,
+> in order to adjust appropriately when the side sheet opens and closes.

 #### Usage with Top App Bar